a-kuz/big-auth/README.md

 - Bob in Germany
 - Alexandr in France

-The distribution of Durable Objects and their geographic locations impacts the latency and efficiency of the system significantly.
+The distribution of Durable Objects and their geographic locations significantly impact the system's latency and efficiency.

 ### Data Management